Shoulder Conditions

 While these treatments do not repair the torn tendon, they can reduce symptoms and improve shoulder function.

 Rotator cuff tears do not heal.
 If present they may increase in size.
-If very large, they may become impossible to repair and result in permanent pain, weakness and/or the development of arthiritis.
+If very large, they may become impossible to repair and result in permanent pain, weakness and/or the development of arthritis.
 As such full thickness tears, particularly if large in size or involving multiple tendons, are on most occasions best repaired early before they increase in size.

 Rotator cuff repair is most commonly performed using a minimally invasive arthroscopic technique.
 During surgery, the torn tendon is reattached to the bone using sutures and anchors.
+Additional associated problems or contributing to pain such as bone spurs, acromioclavicular (AC) joint arthritis, or biceps tendon pathology can be addressed at the same time.

-Individualised Care With Dr Richard Dallalana
+7. Individualised care with Dr Richard Dallalana

-Rotator cuff tears vary widely between individuals and many factors need to be considered to direct best treatment.
+Rotator cuff tears vary widely between individuals, and many factors need to be considered to direct best treatment.
 A thorough assessment is required to individualise treatment recommendations based on your shoulder damage, lifestyle, and functional goals, Decisions are evidence-based and appropriate for your specific situation.

 Message sent